pmitros/school-committee/README.md

     well as use of big data in education.
 * **Business experience**.
 I was a co-founder or key early employee at three new organizations, all of which crossed the $100 million mark.
-High-performing organizations require a high degree of empowerment for individuals.
-While CPSD is ahead of most school districts in this regard, it is well behind where it ought to be.
-We need to do a better job supporting teachers, students, and parents who want to improve our school system.
+I want to bring that organizational experience back to help empower and support teachers, students, and parents to improve our school system.
 * **Academic experience**.
 I hold BS, MS, and Ph.D degrees, all from MIT.
 My [academic lineage](http://mitros.org/p/#geneaology) includes educators such as [Jerry